Iteration

-Iteration is the repetition of a process in order to generate a (possibly unbounded) sequence of outcomes.
-Each repetition of the process is a single iteration, and the outcome of each iteration is then the starting point of the next iteration.
+Iteration means repeating a process to generate a (possibly unbounded) sequence of outcomes.
+Each repetition of the process is a single iteration, and the outcome of each iteration is the starting point of the next iteration.

 In mathematics and computer science, iteration (along with the related technique of recursion) is a standard element of algorithms.

 Mathematics

 In mathematics, iteration may refer to the process of iterating a function, i.e. applying a function repeatedly, using the output from one iteration as the input to the next.
 Iteration of apparently simple functions can produce complex behaviors and difficult problems – for examples, see the Collatz conjecture and juggler sequences.

 Another use of iteration in mathematics is in iterative methods which are used to produce approximate numerical solutions to certain mathematical problems.
 Newton's method is an example of an iterative method.
 Manual calculation of a number's square root is a common use and a well-known example.